oracle-samples/oci-data-science-ai-samples/LLM/oda_examples/oda-oci-data-science-oracledb-23ai-nl2sql-llm/README.md

-# Build an Enterprise Chatbot with Oracle Digital Assistant, OCI Data Science, LangChain and Oracle Database 23ai
+# Build an Enterprise Chatbot with Document Retrieval and NL2SQL Using Oracle Digital Assistant, OCI Data Science, LangChain and Oracle Database 23ai

 ## Introduction